Salkantay Trail Treks

 From here trekkers follow a beautiful 3 or 4 day trail towards Machu Picchu.

-The trek is relatively tough so a good level of fitness is required, and is best done during the dry season months (March/April or October/November), as the sun is very intense in the peak season (May-September).
+The trek is relatively tough, so a good level of fitness is required.
+It is best to do this during the dry season months (March/April or October/November), as the sun is very intense in the peak season (May-September).

 The Vilcabamba trail is by far the most peaceful route to Machu Picchu.
-In fact, it is possible to do this trek and not see even one other trekking group!
+In fact, it is possible to do this trek and not see any other trekking group!

-The route is also arguably the most scenic in the region, taking trekkers from wondrous highlands that feature a number of impressive snow-capped peaks, through to lush rainforests.
+The route is also arguably the most scenic in the region, taking trekkers from wonderous highlands that feature a number of impressive snow-capped peaks, through to lush rainforests.

 The five-day trek is however very tough and trekkers need to be prepared for three 10-12 hour trekking days.